Ways to Optimize Your Server for Faster Load Times

 Start adjusting your settings by choosing the nearest server location.
 Minimizing the physical distance between your primary player base and your server can greatly improve game server performance.

-Next, set up a reverse proxy to manage and restrict incoming traffic and increase your loading times.
+Next, set up a reverse proxy to manage and restrict incoming traffic, improving your loading times.
 Enabling bandwidth throttling can help stabilize in-game data flows and prioritize gaming packets over other unnecessary types of traffic.

 It’s also recommended that you configure your network compression.
-This action compresses your game data, reducing data loads during game loading and promoting a smoother experience overall.
+This action compresses your game data, reducing load times during gameplay and improving the overall experience.

 Optimize Resource Use